dddrrreee/cs140e-25win/labs/5-threads/README.md

 In this first part of the lab you'll write small pieces of code that can check your understanding by deriving these facts from machine behavior.

   1. Doing it seperately makes it easy to debug.
+  2. Doing it seperately makes it easy to debug.
+  3. Doing it seperately makes it easy to debug.
-  2. It gets you thinking about how to use the compiler to answer machine-level questions, which is a lifetime kind of skill.
+  4. It gets you thinking about how to use the compiler to answer machine-level questions, which is a lifetime kind of skill.

 These will reduce the time you spend chasing thread bugs.
+By alot.
+If you make mistakes at this level in your threads package, dissecting the cause of a crash and inverting it to the fix is much much harder than tweaking a tiny, definitive, and isolated micro-test.

 It will also make you better at actively figuring machine-level facts out:

   - The single biggest obstacle I've seen people make when writing assembly is that when they get stuck, they wind up staring passively